Alien Tort Statute: Presbyterian Church of Sudan v. Talisman Energy, Inc.

 On October 2, 2009, the Court of Appeals for the Second Circuit, in Presbyterian Church of Sudan v.
 Talisman Energy, Inc., held that "the mens rea standard for aiding and abetting liability in Alien Tort Statute actions is purpose rather than knowledge alone."
 In this case—which involves allegations against a Canadian oil company concerning its purported assistance to the government in Sudan in the forced movement of civilians residing near oil facilities—the court concluded that "plaintiffs have not established Talisman's purposeful complicity in human rights abuses".
 In reaching that conclusion, the Second Circuit stated that "the standard for imposing accessorial liability under the Alien Tort Statute must be drawn from international law; and that under international law a claimant must show that the defendant provided substantial assistance with the purpose of facilitating the alleged offenses."

 Sinaltrainal v.
 Coca-Cola Company

 On August 11, 2009, the Court of Appeals for the Eleventh Circuit issued a decision in Sinaltrainal v.
 Coca-Cola Company.
 In this case, plaintiffs alleged that Coca-Cola bottlers in Colombia collaborated with Colombian paramilitary forces in "the systematic intimidation, kidnapping, detention, torture, and murder of Colombian trade unionists".
-However, the district court dismissed the complaint and the Eleventh Circuit upheld that ruling.
+The district court dismissed the complaint and the Eleventh Circuit upheld that ruling.
 In doing so, the Eleventh Circuit relied upon the Supreme Court's recent Ashcroft v.
 Iqbal decision in addressing the adequacy of the complaint, which must have "facial plausibility" to survive dismissal, and noted that Rule 8 of the Federal Rules of Civil Procedure demands "more than an unadorned, the-defendant-unlawfully-harmed-me accusation".
 The Eleventh Circuit then applied the Iqbal standard to plaintiffs' allegations against Coca-Cola and held that they were insufficient to survive dismissal.